 We will provide you with a detailed list of instructions and you will have numerous postoperative appointments and will be in close contact with us for many weeks after surgery.

 Home nursing services are routinely arranged and postoperative physical therapy is routinely prescribed.
-We work closely with specialized breast cancer-reconstruction-mastectomy therapists.
+Our Manhattan practice works closely with specialized breast cancer-reconstruction-mastectomy therapists.

 How Long Is the Recovery Period?